verrazzano/docs/content/en/docs/guides/oam-application-deployment-guide.md

 The following code shows the application configuration for the example used in this guide.
 This resource specifies the deployment of the application to the `hello-helidon` namespace.
 Additional runtime features are specified using traits, or runtime overlays that augment the workload.
-For example, the ingress trait specifies the ingress host and path, while the metrics trait provides the Prometheus scraper leveraged to obtain the application related metrics.
+For example, the ingress trait specifies the ingress host and path, while the metrics trait provides the Prometheus scraper used to obtain the application related metrics.
 For more details about Verrazzano application configurations, see TBD documentation.